Recursos Migratorios

 Texto extraído del sitio del Servicio de Naturalización y Ciudadanía de los Estados Unidos.

-A: PRINCIPLES OF AMERICAN GOVERNMENT
+AMERICAN GOVERNMENT

 1. What is the form of government of the United States?